 You aren’t trying to stop these thoughts, and probably couldn’t even if you tried.
 You don’t need to get upset, disappointed, or even angry that you’re having them.
 The idea is to view them in a different way.

-And by doing so, you can prevent the downward spiral of increasing worry, anxiety, and stress keeping you awake at night.
+By doing so, you can prevent the downward spiral of increasing worry, anxiety, and stress keeping you awake at night.

 How to do mindfulness meditation